Anassatti/Anassatti/README.md

 - 👋 Hi, I’m @Anassatti
 - 👀 I’m interested in Building Automation Testing Solutions by using AI(Machine Learning, Deep Learning)
+- 🌱 I’m passionate about building test automation frameworks(Web, Mobile, Webservices) by using different programming languages such as Java, Python, C#.
 - 🌱 I’m passionate about Data Science & Data analytics.
-- 🌱 I’m in test automation Testing(Web, Mobile, Webservices) by using different programming languages such as Java, Python, C#.
-- 💞️ I’m looking to collaborate on Data science & data analytics
+- 💞️ I’m looking to collaborate on Automation testing, Data science & data analytics
 - 📫 How to reach me (anasssatti@yahoo.com)

 <!---